cckuqui/CCSAO-Sentencing/README.md

 The project tried to take advantage of a dataset publicly available for free in both downloadable format (csv) and through an API url.
 There is a strong interest by the SAO in Cook County to encourage the public to analyze the data, but the SAO does not have the resources to do this analysis directly.

-This particular project has been coded with both Python and Javascript.
+This particular project has been coded with both Python and Javascript, with the majority of work being coded collaboratively over Zoom.
 A similar project (coded in R) on narcotics vs. non-narcotics cases from the Dispositions dataset was analyzed by [Nick Jones](https://github.com/nrjones8?tab=repositories) for cases from 2011-2016, and can be found [here](https://github.com/nrjones8/cook-county-states-attorney).

 ## Data